-Shutong (Lucy) Lu is a Senior Associate in RMI’s China Program, where she primarily focuses on the exploration of innovative financing mechanisms and business models for building energy efficiency projects.
+Shutong (Lucy) Lu is a Manager in RMI’s China Program, where she primarily focuses on the exploration of innovative financing mechanisms and business models for building energy efficiency projects.
 In particular, she engages multiple stakeholders (government ministries, financiers, developers, etc.), conducts research, performs model analysis to explore ways to implement Property Assessed Clean Energy (PACE) in China, and develops and practices the Integrated Energy Service Providers (IESP) model in the Chinese context.

 Lucy is also deeply involved in developing the near-zero carbon zones, where she leads the investment potential analysis, economic technical analysis, and drafting of the innovative financing plan.